-DUE DATE DESCRIPTION DITL 08-31-22 3.
-CSBs send complete end of the fiscal year report through the CARS application.
-4. The OMS reviews program services sections of the reports for any discrepancies and works with the CSBs to resolves deficiencies.
-OFGM reviews financial portions of reports for any discrepancies and works with CSBs to resolve deficiencies.
-9-16-2022 1.
-CSBs must resubmit approved revised program and financial reports through the CARS application no later than 09-16-2022.
+DUE DATE DESCRIPTION DATE 9-18-2024 CSBs must resubmit approved revised program and financial reports through the CARS application no later than 09-18-2023.
 This is the final closeout date.
-The Department will not accept CARS report corrections after this date.
+The Department will not accept CARS report corrections after this date. not weep crazing report corrections where the district 2.
 CSBs submits their July CCS monthly extract files for July.
-This is the initial FY 2023 CCS monthly extract files.
-3. OFGM prepares transfers for payments 7 and 8 during September and October (October payments).
+This is the initial FY 2024 CCS monthly extract files.
+3. Payments 7 and 8 for October are prepared for transfer in September and October (October payments).
 Payments may not be released without receipt of a CSB final end of the fiscal year CCS data.
-09-30-22 All CSB signed performance contracts and applicable Exhibits D are due to the Department for final signature by the Commissioner pursuant to § 37.2-508 of the Code.
-Inaccurate or no submission of reports from 9/16/2022 and/or unsigned performance contracts will be out of compliance and may result in a one- time, one percent reduction not to exceed \$15,000 of state funds apportioned for CSB administrative expenses.
-2. CSBs submit their CCS monthly extract files for August.
-10-03-22 After the Commissioner signs the contracts, a fully executed copy of the performance contract and applicable Exhibits D will be sent to the CSBs electronically by OMS.
-OFGM prepares transfers for payments 9 and 10 during October and November (November payments).
-10-14-22 CSBs submit Federal Balance Reports to the OFGM.
-10-31-22 1.
+09-30-24 All CSB signed performance contracts and applicable Exhibits D are due to the Department for final signature by the Commissioner pursuant to § 37.2-508 of the Code.
+2. Federal Balance Reports are sent out to CSBs.
+3. Inaccurate or no submission of reports from 9-18-2024 and/or unsigned performance contracts will be out of compliance and may result in a one- time, one percent reduction not to exceed \$15,000 of state funds apportioned for CSB administrative expenses.

+4. CSBs submit their CCS monthly extract files for August.
+10-03-24 1.
+After the Commissioner signs the contracts, a fully executed copy of the performance contract and applicable Exhibits D will be sent to the CSBs electronically by OMS.
+2. Payments 9 and 10 during for November are prepared in October and November.
+10-16-24 CSBs submit Federal Balance Reports to the OFGM.
+10-31-24 1.
 CSBs submit CCS monthly extract files for September.
-2. OFGM prepare transfers for payments 11 and 12 during November and December (December payments).
+2. Payments 11 and 12 for December are prepared for transfer during November and December (December payments).
 Payments may not be released without receipt of September CCS submissions and final Federal Balance Reports.
-11-30-22 CSBs submit their CCS monthly extract files for October.
-12-02-22 1.
+11-30-24 CSBs submit their CCS monthly extract files for October.
+12-02-24 1.
 CSBs that are not local government departments or included in local government audits send one copy of their Certified Public Accountant (CPA) audit reports for the previous fiscal year on all CSB operated programs to the Department's Office of Budget and Financial Reporting (OBFR).
 2. CSBs submit a copy of CPA audit reports for all contract programs for their last full fiscal year, ending on June 30th, to the OBFR.
-For programs with different fiscal years, reports are due three
+For programs with different fiscal years, reports are due three months after the end of the year.
+3. The CSBs shall have a management letter and plan of correction for identified material deficiencies which must be sent with these reports.
+4. Audit reports for CSBs that are local government departments or are included in local government audits are submitted to the Auditor of Public Accounts (APA) by the local